BDC Hamburger Icon

 You can take certain measures to evaluate job applicants’ attitudes during the hiring process:

-1. Establish what type of attitude is needed for the job.
-Different attitudes are better suited for particular roles and teams, so it’s important to clearly identify what type of employee attitude is needed for the specific position you are hiring for.
+1. Establish what type of attitude is needed for the job: Different attitudes are better suited for particular roles and teams, so it’s important to identify clearly what type of employee attitude is needed for the specific position you are hiring for.
 For example, when hiring for a sales role, you might want an employee who is charismatic and doesn’t take no for an answer.
 However, this type of attitude may not be necessary for a graphic design role.

-2. Ask them questions that reveal their attitude.
-It can be helpful to ask questions like, “Can you tell me about a time you failed?”
+2. Ask them questions that reveal their attitude: It can be helpful to ask questions like, “Can you tell me about a time you failed?”
 But instead of focusing on the specific details of their failure, listen to how they frame their response.
-Do they take ownership of the failure and show a growth mentality, or do they blame others and speak bitterly?
+Do they take ownership of the failure and show a growth mentality or do they blame others and speak bitterly?

-3. Enlist help from your team.
-You can get a more holistic view of someone’s attitude by having multiple people assess it.
+3. Enlist help from your team: You can get a more holistic view of someone’s attitude by having multiple people assess it.
 For example, how did they treat the receptionist when they checked in?
-You can also give the candidate a tour of your office so they can meet other employees, or have select employees sit in on an interview, to assess whether the candidate is a good fit for the company culture.
+You can also give the candidate a tour of your office so they can meet other employees or have select employees sit in on an interview, to assess whether the candidate is a good fit for the company culture.

-Determining whether to hire for attitude or experience
+How to determine whether to hire for attitude or experience

-Although it’s clear that attitude should play a major role in your hiring process, there may be some instances when skills and experience really are of utmost importance.
-In that case, you may want to consider hiring freelancers to design websites, create content or code for you, for example.
+Although it’s clear that attitude should play a major role in your hiring process, there may be some instances when skills and experience are of utmost importance.
+In that case, you may want to consider hiring freelancers to design websites and create content or code for you, for example.
 Here are a few questions you can ask yourself when determining whether attitude or skill set should rank higher:

-• Will this be a long-term employee, or is it a short-term project?
+• Will this be a long-term employee or is it a short-term project?

 • Will this worker interact with other employees, customers or clients?

-• Do you have time to train the employee, or does this specific project or role require an immediate skill set or expertise?
+• Do you have time to train the employee or does this specific project or role require an immediate skill set or expertise?

 Although this isn’t a comprehensive list, these questions can help you determine what to evaluate during the hiring process.